SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Experiments

 \subsection{Benchmark Methods}

-To benchmark different methods for GA Recommendation, we construct models that rank figures based on relevance scores defined according to various criteria.
+To benchmark different methods for two GA recommendation tasks, we construct models that rank figures based on relevance scores defined according to various criteria.
 These models then recommend the top-$k$ candidates based on their computed rankings.
-For methods utilizing figure captions, we preprocess captions by removing tags (e.g., \textit{Figure 1}) to comply with the positional bias constraints outlined in \cref{sec:03_proposed:task-definition}.
+For methods utilizing figure captions, we preprocess captions by removing tags (e.g., \textit{Figure~1}) to eliminate positional bias, as outlined in \cref{sec:proposed:task-definition}.
 Please refer to the Appendix for details of the models.